geneontology/geneontology.github.io/_docs/gocam-overview.md

 ## Linking different molecular activities

 Once the GO-CAM unit has been created (MF + BP + CC), these different units can be linked to each other (via the molecular activity) to represent a Causal Activity Model.
-The most common relations are directly ([positively](http://www.ontobee.org/ontology/RO?iri=http://purl.obolibrary.org/obo/RO_0002629){:target="blank"} / [negatively](http://www.ontobee.org/ontology/RO?iri=http://purl.obolibrary.org/obo/RO_0002630){:target="blank"}) regulates and [directly provides input for](http://www.ontobee.org/ontology/RO?iri=http://purl.obolibrary.org/obo/RO_0002413){:target="blank"}, but there are other relations of greater and lesser specificity, depending on what is known.
-Regulates should be used to denote biological control of a downstream activity.
-Provides input for should be used when there is no control, but an upstream function creates a molecular entity that is the target of the downstream function, such as in a metabolic pathway.
+Most of the causal relations are directly ([positively](http://www.ontobee.org/ontology/RO?iri=http://purl.obolibrary.org/obo/RO_0002629){:target="blank"} / [negatively](http://www.ontobee.org/ontology/RO?iri=http://purl.obolibrary.org/obo/RO_0002630){:target="blank"}) regulates and [directly provides input for](http://www.ontobee.org/ontology/RO?iri=http://purl.obolibrary.org/obo/RO_0002413){:target="blank"}, but there are other relations of greater and lesser specificity, depending on what is known. *Regulates* denotes the control of a downstream activity. *Provides input for* indicates there is no control, but an upstream function creates a molecular entity that is the target of the downstream function, such as in a metabolic pathway.

 ## Incomplete GO-CAMs

-We recognize that the knowledge of biology is incomplete; in cases where some or most of these aspects are unknown, a model may still be constructed with details added as more information becomes available.
-Users should attempt to specify functions as fully as possible, but partial models are expected and still contribute to the GO knowledgebase.
+The knowledge of biology is constantly evolving, therefore many models are incomplete, and details may be added as more information becomes available.

 ## Noctual Platform to Curate GO-CAMs